chaudharyayush2000/Calculator/README.md

 * style.css

+* readme.md

-The style sheet contains the necessary stylings and the calcscript file contains the necessary functions to implement the calculator.
+The style.css contains the necessary stylings and the script.js file contains the necessary functions to implement the calculator.